stimitom/ErasmusPartyApp/README.md

 <img src="https://github.com/stimitom/ErasmusPartyApp/blob/master/Screenshot_20191112-143816_Erasmus%20Party%20App.jpg" alt="One Bar" width="200"/>

 Due to some problems with maintenance and most important, me moving on to other things, the app is not functional anymore.
-You can still download it, but you won't find it very useful.
+You can still download it, but you won't find it very useful.[PlayStore](https://play.google.com/store/apps/details?id=com.stimitom.erasmuspartyapp&hl=en_US&gl=US)

 Erasmus Party App was my first real project ever.
 I coded it without any knowledge about program structure or good practices.
 The app is nearly entirely running in the front-end on the users' phones.